-By putting people first, the revitalisation of George Street is the start of a broader vision for all our city streets.
+By putting people first, the revitalisation of George Street is the start of a broader vision for our city's streets and public spaces.

-We are committed to the next phase of investment to extend light rail along Broadway to support innovation in Tech Central and to Green Square to support major urban renewal and new housing developments.
+We are committed to the next phase of cityshaping investment - the extension of light rail along Broadway to support innovation in Tech Central and into Green Square to support major urban renewal and new housing developments.